Skip to main content

 Formation under the shadow of annexations

-The Einsatzgruppen, notorious Nazi death squads, emerged from the tumultuous years of 1938 and 1939, during a period of rapid Nazi expansion and annexation.
-Their formation was spearheaded by Reichsführer-SS Heinrich Himmler, a central figure in the Nazi regime and the SS organization.
-Driven by his fanatical adherence to Nazi ideology and racial purity, Himmler oversaw the creation and deployment of these lethal units.
+The Einsatzgruppen, notorious Nazi paramilitary death squads, were formed during the tumultuous period of Nazi expansion and annexation between 1938 and 1939.
+Spearheaded by Reichsführer-SS Heinrich Himmler, a key figure in the Nazi regime and the SS organization, these units were driven by a fanatical adherence to Nazi ideology and racial purity.

-Another key figure in the establishment of the Einsatzgruppen was SS-Obergruppenführer Reinhard Heydrich.
-As head of the Reichssicherheitshauptamt (Reich Main Security Office), Heydrich was responsible for coordinating the Nazi security apparatus.
-Known for his ruthlessness and efficiency, Heydrich played a pivotal role in organizing and directing the operations of the Einsatzgruppen.
+A crucial figure in the establishment of the Einsatzgruppen was SS-Obergruppenführer Reinhard Heydrich.
+As head of the Reich Main Security Office (RSHA), Heydrich was responsible for coordinating the Nazi security apparatus.
+Known for his ruthlessness and efficiency, Heydrich played a pivotal role in organizing and directing the operations of these deadly squads.

 Anschluss of Austria